ncoghlan/misc/notes/python3/questions_and_answers.rst

 updated many APIs that could be used as binary or text APIs in Python 2 to also be usable as binary or text APIs in Python 3.
-The only thing we flatly refuse to do is to make changes to the core ``bytes`` type that we believe take it back towards being usable as a hybrid binary/text type.
+The only thing we flatly refuse to do is to make changes to the core ``bytes`` type that we believe take it back towards being usable as a hybrid binary/text type, rather than just providing some optional facilities that make it easier to work with ASCII compatible segments in binary data formats.
 I generally interpret such proposals as indicating a fundamental misunderstanding of the nature of the changes made to the text model in moving from Python 2 to Python 3 (which is fair enough really, since the understanding of the full implications of those changes evolved over a period of years on the core